vivaria/edisonrul.ing/README.md

 ## GOGGLE GOLEM

 *   If "Goggle Golem" gains ATK from "Rush Recklessly", etc. and then is Normal Summoned again, the ATK increase is recalculated after applying its new original ATK.
 *   If "Goggle Golem" has its ATK halved by "Shrink" and it is Normal Summoned again, its ATK will be half its new original ATK, or 1050.
-(This is the same whether "Shrink's" effect was applied before or after "Goggle Golem" was Normal Summoned again.)
+(This is the same whether "Shrink"'s effect was applied before or after "Goggle Golem" was Normal Summoned again.)

 ## GOKA, THE PYRE OF MALICE

-*   "Goka, the Pyre of Malice's" first effect targets 1 FIRE monster you control.
+*   "Goka, the Pyre of Malice"'s first effect targets 1 FIRE monster you control.
-*   Tributing 1 FIRE monster is a cost to activate "Goka, the Pyre of Malice's" third effect.
+*   Tributing 1 FIRE monster is a cost to activate "Goka, the Pyre of Malice"'s third effect.
-*   If you do not have an open Monster Card Zone during your Standby Phase, "Goka, the Pyre of Malice's" second effect still activates, but its effect disappears when it resolves.
+*   If you do not have an open Monster Card Zone during your Standby Phase, "Goka, the Pyre of Malice"'s second effect still activates, but its effect disappears when it resolves.

 ## GOLD SARCOPHAGUS